lexermal/MediumNewsBot/README.md

 * If right after the start an user adds a source, the articles will not be set.
 It's an timing issue.

+## Build the container
+1. sudo docker build . -t mediumgram
+2. sudo docker run -d mediumgram

 ## Todo
-* Build the application.
-* Create docker container.
 * Start telegram bot on Ipax server.
 * seen proxy for knowing which article the user really reads.
-* Add /remove and /list